marcelocd/folcrawler/README.md

 ```
 ## Crawlers
 ### Running them mannually
-To run the crawlers manually, you will need to open three terminal tabs from the project repository: one to run redis, another one to run sidekiq, and one to run the tasks.
+To run the crawlers manually, you will need to open three terminal tabs from the project directory: one for redis, another one for sidekiq, and one to run the tasks.
 (*Don't forget to run `rvm 3@folcrawler` on each terminal before anything!*)

 On terminal A: